Last Updated: July 2026

 Androgenic alopecia — often called female pattern hair loss — affects an estimated 21 million women in the United States alone, according to the American Hair Loss Association.
 Unlike male pattern baldness, female androgenic alopecia typically presents as diffuse thinning across the top and crown, with the hairline largely intact.

 Estrogen plays a protective role in hair growth.
 It prolongs the anagen phase and counterbalances androgen activity at follicle level.
-This is why many women notice significant shedding postpartum (when estrogen drops sharply), after stopping hormonal birth control, and during perimenopause and menopause.
+This is why many women notice significant shedding postpartum, after stopping hormonal birth control, and during perimenopause and menopause.

 Thyroid dysfunction is also a significant and frequently overlooked cause of diffuse hair loss in women.
-Both hypothyroidism and hyperthyroidism can impair follicle cycling.
-The American Thyroid Association recommends testing TSH levels when unexplained hair loss persists — particularly in women with fatigue, weight changes, or other metabolic symptoms.
+The American Thyroid Association recommends testing TSH levels when unexplained hair loss persists.

 When Standard Hair Care Advice Has Limits